graurgg/fishing/README.md

 1. Populate database with items
 2. Add a *fish* command
-3. Make it so the CLI flushes after every command
-4. Display the *help* command at start

 #### Long-term
 1. Add a player object for stuff like equipment and inventory